getsentry/sentry-react-native/README.md

 ## Additional device information

-When using this library you will get alot more information about the device surrounding your crashes.
+When using this library you will get a lot more information about the device surrounding your crashes.

 **Without native integration**
 ![Raven js only](https://github.com/getsentry/react-native-sentry/raw/master/assets/raven.png)